andreisperid/E-TKT/docs/diy/assembly/05_servo.md

 22. ***<< IMPORTANT >> turn on the machine and wait for 30 seconds to make sure the servo is in its rest position***;
 23. with the machine still on, gently align the X_press to the servo axis and make sure the side is aligned to the servo vertical wall;
 24. place a M3x?? screw with a washer and tighten it;

+depending on the servo, add washers to align properly, or modify the P_press